grpc/proposal/A51-custom-backend-metrics.md

   // Values outside of the valid range [0, infy) are ignored.
   CallMetricRecorder& RecordQpsMetric(double value);

+  // Records a call metric measurement for errors per second.
+  // Multiple calls to this method will override the stored value.
+  // Values outside of the valid range [0, infy) are ignored.
+  CallMetricRecorder& RecordEpsMetric(double value);

   // Records a call metric measurement for utilization.
   // Multiple calls to this method with the same name will
   // override the corresponding stored value.
 The lifetime of the